VOCALS: Combining aircraft observations and model simulations

 June 2012 - Recent work comparing aircraft observations and high-resolution simulations leads to useful improvements for our weather and climate models.

-Recently, the Met Office Unified Model (MetUM) has been used for a high resolution modelling case study, incorporating two of these flights on the 12 and 13 November 2008.
+Recently, the Unified Model (MetUM) has been used for a high resolution modelling case study, incorporating two of these flights on the 12 and 13 November 2008.
 Typically, the global model with its 25 km grid is the highest resolution model run in this region, whilst for climate modelling the grid-length is closer to 100 km (1 degree of longitude).
-This study included a fine resolution model with 4 km grid and even finer resolution model with 1 km grid, both similar to the UKV model, which due to their computational expense can only be run over relatively small regions of the south-east Pacific, with boundary conditions provided by lower resolution simulations.
+This study included a fine resolution model with 4 km grid and even finer resolution model with 1 km grid, both similar to the The UKV model - Kilometre-scale forecasting over the UK with the Unified Model, which due to their computational expense can only be run over relatively small regions of the south-east Pacific, with boundary conditions provided by lower resolution simulations.

 Comparing the model simulations with the satellite picture shows that only the 1 km grid is able to produce realistic structure in the cloud field, with the 4 km grid surrounding the edge of the domain looking like a blurred version.
 The first flight transited at low level from the coast out to the region near 75°W, 19°S, where one of the research vessels was located.
 The second flight transited at low level along the 20°S latitude, taking low-level profiles on the way out, with a high-level return leg releasing dropsondes.